PiggyAwesome/Discord-Account-Generator/README.md

 If you like my creation, please consider starring the repo (:

-### If you are looking for a more advanced captcha solving software, check it out on [Sellix!](https://sellix.io/product/60f039387a771)
+### If you are looking for a more advanced, captcha solving included software, check it out on [Sellix!](https://sellix.io/product/60f039387a771)
 (Closed Scource so that Discord wont patch it!)

 For other account generators: [Website](http://pigservices.piggyawesome.com)